COSC-499-W2023/year-long-project-team-9/docs/weekly logs/jan-yaeger-dhillon-weekly-log.md

 ### Tasks Worked On ###

 - This week included a lot of testing, fixes, and careful planning.
 I wrote some tests for some of the Lambdas and set up the routing based around dynamic routes.
+- I worked on making the databse use camelCase instead of snake_case and created some Lambda routes to update and retrieve the status of the video processing.
 - I have been learning a lot about Next.js so I can use it optimally.
 My team and I have been discussing using the URL for more state management.
 - I am working on getting the dynamic routes with a proper default working for submissions and requests.
 - I have also been working on a function to convert .webm to .mp4 but it is looking to be a more involved process then I thought.